The call for applications for eMpowering Youths Across ASEAN: Cohort 4 is opening soon!

 Four years since it was launched, EYAA has empowered 175 ASEAN youths to create meaningful impacts on communities across the region through 20 arts and culture, community building, education, and environmental initiatives in Cambodia, Indonesia, Malaysia, and the Philippines.
 At the same time, over 38,000 beneficiaries have been directly benefited from these community initiatives.

-The EYAA programme is grounded within the development paradigm and the United Nations Sustainable Development Goals, ASEAN Socio-Cultural Community (ASCC) Blueprints and the ASEAN Work Plan on Youth in the formulation of its strategies and activities.
-The programme focuses on providing the youth a platform to learn, contribute, and advocate solutions to social and economic issues through volunteerism and by being change-makers.
+EYAA is grounded within the development paradigm and the United Nations Sustainable Development Goals, ASEAN Socio-Cultural Community Blueprints, and the ASEAN Work Plan on Youth in the formulation of its strategies and activities.
+Through EYAA, the ASEAN Foundation and Maybank Foundation are committed to provide ASEAN youth with a platform to learn, contribute, and advocate solutions to social and economic issues through volunteerism and by being change-makers.

-We believe that the youth of today are the future of tomorrow.
-Hence our focus is on sustainable programmes that provide long term community and economic benefits which will contribute to the progress of communities where we operate especially ASEAN.
-It is indeed challenging – however our intention is to provide everyone with a fair chance to thrive in their respective fields in hopes of them giving back to society.”
+“We believe that the youth of today are the future of tomorrow.
+Hence our focus is on sustainable programmes that provide long-term community and economic benefits which will contribute to the progress of communities where we operate, especially ASEAN.
+It is indeed challenging – however, our intention is to provide everyone with a fair chance to thrive in their respective fields in hopes of them giving back to society.”